-The way Order members must identify themselves depends on their particular situation.
+A number of variables influence the way Order members must identify themselves in the different contexts of the practice of the profession, for example on business cards and stationery, in general correspondence, email signatures, advertising, and on the web and social media.
 However, it is important to note that members cannot choose to use a single designation, i.e., either their CPA designation or their legacy designation.
-The Act requires all accounting professionals who are members of the CPA Order and who were initially trained as a CA, CGA or CMA to use the dual designation for a period of 10 years, i.e. until May 2022.
+The Act requires all members of the Order who were initially trained as a CA, CGA or CMA to use the dual designation for a period of 10 years, i.e. until May 2022.

 In principle, after this period, only the CPA designation will be authorized.
 However, the Act provides that after eight years, the Order must report to the Minister on the application of the Act, including the provisions respecting the use of the designations.
 Ultimately, the decision will rest with the government authorities.
 Until then, only members who have completed the CPA Professional Education Program or who were issued a permit after July 4, 2014 pursuant to the Règlement sur les autorisations légales d’exercer la profession hors du Québec qui donnent ouverture au permis de l’Ordre des comptables professionnels agréés du Québec are required to use the CPA designation alone.